HiltonRoscoe/CdfTools/README.md

 CdfTools is available in binary form from the releases page of this GitHub repository.
 It is available in two forms:

-- Framework-dependent (fdd), universal binary that requires [.NET Core 2.1 or greater](https://dotnet.microsoft.com/download) to be installed on the target host.
+- Framework-dependent (fdd), universal binary that requires [.NET Core 2.X](https://dotnet.microsoft.com/download) to be installed on the target host.
 - Self-contained (scd), has no external dependencies, but is platform specific.
-Self-contained deployments are only available for x64 Windows targets.
+Self-contained deployments are only available for x64 macOS or Windows targets.